bay0624/web-scraping-challenge/README.md

 # Mission to Mars
 ## Objective
-A web app that scrapes various websites for the latest information and/or news on the planet Mars.
+A web app that scrapes various websites for the latest information, news and images of planet Mars.
 These information will then be displayed in a single responsive HTML page.
 Below is a screenshot of the webpage:

 ![Mission_to_Mars](https://github.com/bay0624/web-scraping-challenge/blob/main/mission_to_mars.png)